 Interviews can always be a daunting time, no matter how many you may been through.
-Our technical resourcing specialists have compiled a list below of 10 of the most common interview questions you’re likely to be asked and how to appropriately answer them in a professional way.
-While this is not an exhaustive list, it will help you to cover the basics.
-Read on to learn how you should answer.
+Our recruitment team have compiled a list below of the 10 most common interview questions you’re likely to be asked and how to answer them in a professional way.
+While this is not an exhaustive list, it will help you to cover the basics!

 - This question is usually used as an icebreaker at the beginning of an interview and to give your interviewer a feel for you.